foundriesio/docs/source/rtos/getting-started.rst

    .. note::

-      If you're new to repo, the basic idea is that the manifest has an XML file which describes where the Genesis code, documentation, and other Git repositories are.
+      If you're new to repo, the basic idea is that the manifest has an XML file which describes where the RTOS MicroPlatform code, documentation, and other Git repositories are.

-      Running ``repo init`` with the Genesis manifest sets up the ``genesis`` directory to house the Genesis repositories, and ``repo sync`` clones the repositories onto your computer.
+      Running ``repo init`` with the LTD RTOS MicroPlatform manifest sets up the ``genesis`` directory to house the the LTD RTOS MicroPlatform repositories, and ``repo sync`` clones the repositories onto your computer.

 Build an Application
 --------------------

-Now that you've installed Genesis, it's time to build a demonstration application.
+Now that you've installed RTOS MicroPlatform, it's time to build a demonstration application.

 If you're using 96Boards Nitrogen, run this from the ``genesis`` directory you made earlier::